Did you know your Nikon camera has a “hidden” exposure mode?

 One aspect I like about this technique is that it helps me use the lowest possible ISO when I’m shooting static subjects.
 By setting my shutter speed as low as I can get away with for a particular situation, as well as opening my lens as wide as I can for said situation, I’m automatically shooting at my lowest possible ISO – without having to dive into menus or mess with buttons and dials to change it.

 Although this image was pushing ISO 2500, it was still the lowest ISO I could get away with based on the settings I needed to pull off the shot (1/320th at F/6.3).
-If I were using Auto ISO, I’d almost certainly have it set at a much higher shutter speed and would have needed to go in and adjust it.
+If I were using Aperture Priority with Auto ISO, I’d almost certainly have a much higher shutter speed set for my minimum shutter speed and would have needed to go in and adjust it.
 With regular ISO, I would have been constantly changing it to keep up with the falling light levels.
 With this setup, as the light level falls, the camera will gradually increase the ISO without my intervention.

 Of course, any of these images could have been captured in any other exposure mode, no doubt about it.
 However, I find that using Manual Mode with Auto ISO makes on-the-fly changes much quicker and allows me to make creative decisions much faster than the other exposure modes.